capitanbarbosa/extension-github_quick_search/README.md

   > - open repos in new tab. (search on new tab)
   >   <br>
   > - (search directly on popup), then open new tab.
+  >   add settings to modify repo URL in popup